IceDynamix/QuaverPluginGuide/quaver_plugin_guide.md

 Make sure to check out the [available resources](#available-resources) to see which values you can access\!
-The common workflow for placing any kind of object is going to be **converting values into an object with an utility function and then placing them with the according action function**.
+The common workflow for placing any kind of object is going to be **converting values into an object with an utility function and then placing/removing them with the according action function**.

 Remember: